shaandesai1/CNN_Magnetism_Project/README.md

 <img src="fig1.png">
 </p>

+<p align="center">Figure 1.
+Monolayer structure of a Transition Metal Dichalcogenide in the 2H phase where yellow spheres represent chalcogens and blakc spheres represent metals.
+By decorating these lattice sites with different atoms from the periodic table, we can develop a large space of testable '2-D' materials (adapted from Qing Hua Wang et al [4]) <p align="center">

 The code in this repo allows you to run a Convolutional Neural Network with 3D charge density profiles as input.
 The code is configured to run both locally and on Harvard FAS RC GPU's.

 <b>Workflow</b>